-Please always have a chat with your teacher or Mrs Marshall if you have any questions concerns about your child's learning and development, or if there is anything else we can help you with.
+Please always have a chat with your child's teacher or Miss Watson if you have any questions concerning your child's learning and development, or if there is anything else we can help you with.

 Throughout the Early Years, we aim for every child to enjoy their day at school and encourage them to become independent and motivated learners.
 Staff encourage playful interactions to help children develop across Seven Areas of learning: